-Waste characterizations provide great opportunities to learn first-(gloved)hand about the waste cycle and related issues on campus, and you help collect very important data about Santa Clara's waste composition.
-Plus, sometimes you find weird/cool stuff!
+Waste characterizations provide a great opportunity to learn first-(gloved)hand about the waste cycle and related issues on campus.

 *Zero Waste is a 95% or higher waste diversion rate via reduction of waste sent to the landfill or incinerator by reducing, reusing, recycling, composting, donating, or re-selling.